bigbluebutton/bigbluebutton/docs/docs/new-features.md

 We upgraded tl;draw from version 1 to version 2.0.0-alpha.19 (the last version on Apache 2.0 licence).
 That was quite a significant task but brought better performance, better looks, improved stylus support and many more.
 Note that we have forked tldraw's project as of their version 2.0.0-alpha.19 to ensure we remain on the Apache 2.0 license.
 We will be maintaining the fork so that BigBlueButton has a stable whiteboard in the future.

 #### Support for Collabora Online as Document Converter
-￼

 Collabora Productivity contributed the support for an alternative conversion script where Collabora Online (deployed locally [as a docker container] or running remotely) can be used for document conversion.
-￼For more information check the [pull request](https://github.com/bigbluebutton/bigbluebutton/pull/18783)
+For more information check the [pull request](https://github.com/bigbluebutton/bigbluebutton/pull/18783)

 ### Experimental